 VII.
 Record of Discrepancies

 All discrepancies found which are outside specification limits, and the corrections of which are not included in the specifications, shall be recorded, each discrepancies and their subsequent corrections.

 The discrepancies noted above refer to any area of inspection including welding, materials, shop or design.

-The following is a list of documents that should become part of the Quality Assurance inspector permanent files during the progression of the fabrication of the structure:
+The following is a list of documents that should become part of the DOT fabrication inspector 2 permanent files during the progression of the fabrication of the structure:

 1. Design drawings